ni/nimble/packages/nimble-components/src/rich-text/editor/specs/README.md

 _Props/Attrs_

 -   `empty` - is a read-only property that indicates whether the editor is empty or not.
-This will be achieved through Tiptap's
+This will be achieved by retrieving the current text content from the editor and calculating its length.
-    [isEmpty](https://tiptap.dev/api/editor#is-empty) API.
 The component and the Angular directive will have a getter method that can be used to bind it in the Angular application.
 -   `fit-to-content` - is a boolean attribute allows the text area to expand vertically to fit the content.
 -   `placeholder` - is a string attribute to include a placeholder text for the editor when it is empty.
 This text is passed as plain text (not markdown)